 Low-carb diets may help prevent or improve serious health conditions, such as metabolic syndrome, diabetes, high blood pressure and cardiovascular disease.
 In fact, almost any diet that helps you shed excess weight can reduce or even reverse risk factors for cardiovascular disease and diabetes.
 Most weight-loss diets — not just low-carb diets — may improve blood cholesterol or blood sugar levels, at least temporarily.

-Low-carb diets may improve HDL cholesterol and triglyceride values slightly more than do moderate-carb diets.
-That may not only be due to how many carbs you eat but also the quality of your other food choices.
+Low-carb diets may improve high-density lipoprotein (HDL) cholesterol and triglyceride values slightly more than do moderate-carb diets.
+That may be due not only to how many carbs you eat but also to the quality of your other food choices.
 Lean protein (fish, poultry, legumes), healthy fats (monounsaturated and polyunsaturated) and unprocessed carbs — such as whole grains, legumes, vegetables, fruits and low-fat dairy products — are generally healthier choices.

-A report from the American Heart Association, the American College of Cardiology and he Obesity Society concluded that there isn't enough evidence to say whether most low-carbohydrate diets provide heart-healthy benefits.
+A report from the American Heart Association, the American College of Cardiology and the Obesity Society concluded that there isn't enough evidence to say whether most low-carbohydrate diets provide heart-healthy benefits.

 If you suddenly and drastically cut carbs, you may experience a variety of temporary health effects, including:

 - Bad breath

 - Constipation or diarrhea